Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the best decisions you can make.

 RentalCover.com policies cost only $7 – $20 a day on average depending on the destination, the vehicle type, and the driver’s age.
-Their price is a lot cheaper than the ones we’ve seen at the rental desk, which usually charge you around $15 – $30 a day!
-Also, as everything’s covered, you’ll get every penny back on what you’ve spent at the repair shop/on repairs.
+Their price is a lot cheaper than the ones we’ve seen at the rental desk, which usually charge you around $15 – $30 a day.
+Also, as everything’s covered, you’ll get every penny back on what you’ve spent on repairs.

-Since we have covered some UK and American-only travel insurance companies, I thought to give a shout to your Aussies and Kiwis out there! – These guys offer some kickass deals on backpacker travel insurance for Aussies and Kiwis.
+Since we have covered some UK and American-only travel insurance companies, I thought to give a shout to the Ozzies and Kiwis out there!
+These guys offer some kickass deals on backpacker travel insurance for Ozzies and Kiwis.
 If you have a pre-existing medical condition, be sure to read the terms and conditions thoroughly before taking up the insurance.

 #9 Gadget Cover